gh0stwizard/staticperl-modules/README.md

 Patches
 ====================

-Some modules are unable to build due some typos, mistakes in Makefile.PL.
+Some modules are unable to build due typos and mistakes in Makefile.PL.
 Such typos mostly relies to staticperl only.
-Such typos is irrelevant for common Perl (shared perl, provided by maintainers of GNU/Linux distributives and so on).
+And they are irrelevant to "common" Perl (the perl provided by maintainers of GNU/Linux distributives and so on).

 How to use patches?
 -------------------